hencou/esphome_components/README.md

 More detailed description about setting up MiLight devices: https://github.com/hencou/esphome-milight

-# 2. DCF77 module ESPhome
+# 2. DCF77 for ESPhome
 See the attached example "example_dcf77.yaml"